vct-h-dias/Estudo-Dirigido-5/README.md

 ## Program 1

     The Program 1 is an a Academic Registration System of the students of the IFSP (Federal Institute of Education, Science and Technology of São Paulo)

-    In this program, you have the choice to save the student in a file, with this, it's possible to return the data that you have registred.
+    In this program, you have the choice to save the student in a file.
+    With this, it's possible to return the data that you have registred.
     All of this program was made with native C Language

 ## Program 2

-    The Program 2, just like the Program 1, was made totally in native C Language, but, the hashing code ( Hash/SHA256 ) is from https://www.programmingalgorithms.com/algorithm/sha256/c/
+    The Program 2, just like the Program 1, was made totally in native C Language.
+    But, the hashing code ( Hash/SHA256 ) is from https://www.programmingalgorithms.com/algorithm/sha256/c/

-    This program also is a Registration System (like a Linux) and just like the Program 1, it's possible to save the users in a file and return the data that you have registred.
+    This program also is a Registration System (like a Linux) And just like the Program 1, it's possible to save the users in a file and return the data that you have registred.

 ### To: My profs :)